 CT National Historic Landmark

 This is nice – an opportunity to “revisit,” in a way, a historic house museum that I was rushed though by Damian on one of his “off” days.
 (CTMQ Visit here) I had no idea that this old house warranted National Historic status, but I’m glad it does.
-(As with most of these National list posts, most of the info here on out is lifted from other sources.)
+(As with most of these National list posts, most of the info here on out is lifted from other sources, including this picture.)

 So why is this house special?
 Built around 1660, apparently by John Stanley, this house is considered to be an almost perfect example of the “added lean-to house” and the New England architectural style.
 The open setting, tall trees, and picturesque stone wall add greatly to its charm and character.
 The house is one of the earliest and best preserved of the framed-overhang types, and its ornamental drops are among the finest in the country.
 The framed front overhang projects 1-1/2 feet beyond the first floor, and the gabled overhang at each end measures 6 inches.
 The second floor has no overhang.
 The ornamental drops are carved from the ends of the four second-story posts that project through the overhang.